-Thoughts on Assistive Technology
+Thoughts on using AT

 At Quillsoft, our extensive experience in researching and developing assistive technology (AT) and supporting its users has led us to some important insights that we believe are worth sharing: